About this information:

 2. Does Nebraska allow school staff members who are not health care professionals to administer glucagon?

-The law is not explicit, but there is no barrier to this.
+The law is unclear, but there is no barrier to this.
 As stated above, a competent school staff member can administer medication.
 This includes administration of "PRN medication," which is medication that is only taken as-needed.
 R.R.S.
 Neb. § 71-6723.
 Glucagon administration should be covered by this general rule, but the law is not explicit.

 3. Does Nebraska allow students to self-manage diabetes at school?